How to Clean Furnace Heat Exchanger: A Comprehensive Guide

 Can I use homemade cleaning solutions for my furnace heat exchanger?

-Yes, if you ensure that the ingredients are safe for metal surfaces and do not leave harmful residues.
+Homemade cleaning solutions can be used as long as the ingredients are safe for metal surfaces and won’t leave harmful residues.

 How often should I check my furnace heat exchanger after cleaning?

-Regularly—inspect it at least once a season to ensure it remains clean and functioning efficiently.
+It’s a good idea to inspect it at least once a season to keep it clean and working efficiently.

 What should I do if I notice unusual noises after cleaning the heat exchanger?